Jeremy Strong: 2001–2008: Early years on stage

-2009–present: Film and Succession
+2009–2023: Film roles and Succession

-Later in 2008, Strong made his Broadway debut in A Man for All Seasons.
+Later in 2008, he made his Broadway debut in A Man for All Seasons at the American Airlines Theatre.
+Strong portrayed Sir Richard Rich opposite Frank Langella as Sir Thomas More.
+Ben Brantley of The New York Times described Strong as a "talented" actor portraying the "ambitious moral-chameleon".
 He was chosen as the 2008/2009 Leonore Annenberg Fellow by Lincoln Center Theater and nominated for the Lucille Lortel Award for Outstanding Lead Actor twice within a three-year period.
 Strong's Defiance role helped secure his first film role in Humboldt County.
-He appeared in films such as Lincoln alongside Day-Lewis as Lincoln's secretary John George Nicolay, Zero Dark Thirty, Selma, and The Trial of the Chicago 7.
-He also appeared in Guy Ritchie's The Gentlemen, a film that he did not want to discuss on the record with The New Yorker.
+He played Abraham Lincoln's secretary John George Nicolay, acting opposite Daniel Day-Lewis in Steven Spielberg's historical drama Lincoln (2012).

-Strong was set to play a leading role in a major film for the first time in Kathryn Bigelow's Detroit as a soldier and practiced his marksmanship in preparation, but was fired from the film after the first day of shooting because, according to Bigelow, "the character wasn’t working in the story".
+He went on to play a CIA analyst in Kathryn Bigelow's historical drama Zero Dark Thirty (2012), Lee Harvey Oswald in political drama Parkland (2013), James Reeb in Ava DuVernay's civil rights drama Selma (2014), and a real estate developer in Aaron Sorkin's drama Molly's Game (2017).
+Strong was set to play a leading role in a major film for the first time in Kathryn Bigelow's period crime drama Detroit (2017) as a soldier and practiced his marksmanship in preparation, but he was fired from the film after the first day of shooting because, according to Bigelow, "the character wasn't working in the story."
 Strong later persuaded her to give him another part in the film.